‘Bibliomania or Book Madness’ by Thomas Frognall Dibdin,1842

 (2) it is in excellent condition, and

-(3) it was owned by a prominent Civil War personality (Major W.A.
+(3) it was owned and signed by a prominent Civil War personality (Major W.A.
 Obenchain)

 Bibliomania; or Book Madness was first published in 1809 by the Reverend Thomas Frognall Dibdin (1776–1847).
 Written in the form of fictional dialogues from bibliophiles, it purports to outline a malady called bibliomania.